hverjus/hverjus.github.io/projects.markdown

 permalink: /projects/
 ---

-I am (and was) involved in several projects:
+I am (and was) involved in several projects and related topics:

+### Industry 4.0 (LISTIC and IAE 2019-present)

+We are developping multi-disciplinary approach that addresses industry 4.0 digital transformation challenges.

 ### Smart Tourism (USMB-UPPA / 2019-2020)

-This is the second phase of the previous Tourism Itennerary project.
+This is the second phase of the previous Tourism Itinerary project.

 ### CIME (Interreg / 2018-2022)